The Hook (Poker Face): Writing

 The episode deviates from previous episodes; instead of the howcatchem structure, it was used to move forward with the Frost storyline.
 Rian Johnson compared it to Quantum Leap, which often had episodes that could move the storyline.
 He said, "I don't think I could have ended the season without giving it some big season ending.
 It felt really good to do something that broke the mold and felt like a cap in a satisfying way, which means calling back to the beginning."

 Throughout the episode, there are many easter eggs revolving around "hooks".
 These include the episode's title, Cliff reciting the song "Hook" by Blues Traveler, and Hook playing when Charlie visited Emily.
 Johnson explained that it means "the format of the show, and the addictive little hooks in life that pull us into situations."

 The episode introduced Charlie's sister, Emily, played by Clea DuVall.
 The writers wanted to explore Charlie's past without delving too much.
 Co-showrunner Lilla Zuckerman explained, "we arrived at this idea of her having a scene with her sister while we were breaking the rest of the season, and I think it was smart for us to save it for the finale."
 Charlie's scenes with Emily were inspired by Inside Llewyn Davis, where "you don't necessarily understand all of the old wounds between these people — you just get a little peek."

-Charlie choosing to go on the run was described as a "bittersweet" ending by co-showrunner Nora Zuckerman, who explained, "She is so aware of who she is and what her problems are. [...]
+Charlie choosing to go on the run again was described as a "bittersweet" ending by co-showrunner Nora Zuckerman, who explained, "She is so aware of who she is and what her problems are. [...]
 But she is confident as she leaves the finale that she will be OK.
 Maybe we're not so sure, but Charlie is.
 So, I think we want to go on the ride with her."